Module 1.4: Observability Fundamentals

 |---|---|---|

-Section titled “Hands-On Exercise”Task: Explore Kubernetes observability fundamentals by deploying an application, viewing dynamic logs, checking resource metrics via the API, and simulating a failure to generate control plane events.
+Section titled “Hands-On Exercise”Task: Explore Kubernetes observability fundamentals by deploying an application, viewing dynamic logs, checking resource metrics through the API, simulating a failure, and connecting events back to workload state.

 Step 1: Deploy a sample application and expose it.

-# 1. Deploy a sample applicationkubectl create deployment web --image=nginx:1.25 --replicas=3kubectl expose deployment web --port=80Step 2: Investigate application logs.
+# 1. Deploy a sample applicationkubectl create deployment web --image=nginx:1.27 --replicas=3kubectl expose deployment web --port=80kubectl wait --for=condition=available deployment/web --timeout=90sStep 2: Investigate application logs.

 # 4. Simulate a problem# Scale down to 0 (break it)kubectl scale deployment web --replicas=0

-# Check events (kubernetes logs)kubectl get events --sort-by='.lastTimestamp'Step 5: Inspect pod metadata and status.
+# Check events (kubernetes logs)kubectl get events --sort-by='.lastTimestamp'Step 5: Restore the application and inspect pod metadata.

-# 5. View pod status (basic metrics)kubectl get pods -o widekubectl describe pod -l app=webStep 6: Generate load and examine access logs.
+# 5. Restore application and view pod statuskubectl scale deployment web --replicas=1kubectl wait --for=condition=ready pod -l app=web --timeout=60skubectl get pods -o widekubectl describe pod -l app=webStep 6: Generate load and examine access logs.

 # View nginx access logskubectl logs -l app=web | tailStep 7: Perform advanced metric-like queries using JSONPath.